Gage County exhausts options, must pay $28 million to Beatrice Six

 The six had been convicted and sent to prison for the 1985 rape and slaying of Helen Wilson, 68, of Beatrice.

-DNA testing of crime-scene evidence, ordered as a result of White’s appeals in 2008, matched none of the six, but it did match a criminal drifter who died in 1992 in Oklahoma.
+DNA testing of crime scene evidence, ordered as a result of White’s appeals in 2008, matched none of the six, but it did match a criminal drifter who died in 1992 in Oklahoma.
 White, Winslow and Taylor, all of whom were still in prison, were ordered released.
 White subsequently died in a workplace accident.

 Sign up for World-Herald news alerts